ashn-dot-dev/sunder/README.md

 ```

 The `-o OUT` option may be used to specify the name of the output file.
 If this
-option is not provided then the output file will default to the name `a.out`.
+option is not provided, the output file will default to the name `a.out`.

 Intermediate files of the form `OUT.tmp.*` for output program `OUT` are
 generated during compilation and subsequently removed after the output file has